 How can I purchase one of your maps?

 NEOC only sells permanent course maps (a great way to try orienteering other than at a scheduled event).
 See the the list of Permanent Courses.

-In the Links menu there is an entry for Orienteering Vendors.
+In the Resources menu there is an entry for Orienteering Vendors.
 Many of these vendors sell finger-sticks through their websites.
 The capabilities of the various SPORTident "cards" (finger-sticks) are detailed at sportident.com.

 Beginner instruction is available at NEOC meets from 10:00-11:00 AM.
 If you plan to bring a group for instruction, please give the meet director advance notice.

 NEOC members sometimes offer classes and training to schools and other youth groups, on a volunteer and paid basis.